How to Choose the Best Tea for Kombucha

 The Latin name for the tea plant is Camellia sinensis.
 All types of tea – white, black, green, oolong, and post-fermented teas (such as pu-erh) etc. are derived from the same plant.
 The different types are primarily determined by how they are processed.

 Traditionally, Kombucha has been brewed with black tea (known as “red tea” in China, named for the color of the resulting brewed liquid rather than the color of the leaves themselves).
 Research has shown that green tea produces the healthiest looking culture.
-The most common recipe for brewing Kombucha includes a combination of green & black tea.
+The best tea for Kombucha is usually a blend, and the most common recipe for brewing Kombucha includes a combination of green & black tea.

-Each type of tea has been shown to demonstrate specific healing properties which Kombucha’s fermentation process helps to unlock.
+Research shows that tea has healing properties which Kombucha’s fermentation process helps to unlock.
 With Kombucha’s help, the polyphenols & anti-oxidants become more bio-available, which just means they are easier for your body to absorb.
-Once again, Kombucha works with nature’s own systems to improve their efficiency.
-Symbiosis defined.
+Once again, Kombucha works with nature’s own systems to improve their efficiency: Symbiosis!

 - improves beneficial intestinal microflora